Fear Tuesday the 13th? Learn Spanish Instead!

 13: The Number of Betrayal

 Why 13?
 It’s all about betrayal, thanks to Judas.
 That extra seat at the Last Supper?
-It’s 13, and it’s where Judas made his infamous move.
-Talk about a recipe for superstition!
+Yep—13.
+And that’s where Judas made his infamous move.
+Talk about a recipe for superstition.

 Friday + 13 = The Perfect Storm!